Predicting Market Trends with Enhanced Technical Indicator Integration and Classification Models

 \section{Introduction}

 The cryptocurrency market has experienced explosive growth in recent years, transforming stock trading into an attractive financial option for investors because of its high profitability and accessible entry.
 However, investing in stocks has inherent risks, highlighting the importance of developing a well-defined investment plan/strategy.
 Traditionally, investors relied on empirical approaches (e.g., technical analysis) guided by financial expertise.
-Yet, with the widespread integration of financial technology (FinTech), statistical inference models have emerged, leveraging machine learning techniques for forecasting/predicting stock price movements.
-This change in approach has demonstrated notable success across various stock markets, including the S\&P 500, NASDAQ \cite{hsu2021fingat}, and cryptocurrency market \cite{liu2021forecasting, hafid2023bitcoin}.
+However, with the widespread integration of financial technology (FinTech), statistical inference models have emerged, leveraging machine learning techniques to forecast/predicting stock price movements.
+This change in approach has shown notable success on various stock markets, including the S\&P 500, NASDAQ \cite{hsu2021fingat}, and cryptocurrency market \cite{liu2021forecasting, hafid2023bitcoin}.

 This research focuses on the dynamic and rapidly evolving cryptocurrency market, particularly on Bitcoin price prediction \cite{nakamoto2008bitcoin}.
 The choice of this focus is motivated by several factors.
 Firstly, the cryptocurrency market represents a frontier in financial innovation, challenging traditional currency and value storage notions.
-Secondly, the underlying blockchain technology powering cryptocurrencies has garnered significant attention from the banking and financial sectors due to its potential to revolutionize transaction processing and data management \cite{hafid2020scaling}.
+Secondly, the underlying blockchain technology that powers cryptocurrencies has attracted significant attention from the banking and financial sectors due to its potential to revolutionize transaction processing and data management \cite{hafid2020scaling}.

 Despite the numerous advantages of the cryptocurrency market, including abundant market data and continuous trading, it presents unique challenges that warrant in-depth investigation.
 These challenges include: